 Don’t hate your tenants!
 You have to think of them as business partners.
 You need to do everything in your power to keep them staying and paying.
 Remember, your paying tenants allow you to have cash flow, live life on your terms, and be financially free.
 So, if that means getting details about their anniversary and sending them a little gift or providing a Christmas gift card, do whatever it takes to keep them happy!

 Be prompt at communicating when issues arise.
 Prompt communication gives people peace of mind.
 Even if you can’t address the issue right away, they know you are thinking about them.

 When screening prospective tenants:

 - Make sure a background check is part of your tenant screening process.
-You need to know if there is a criminal history.
+You need to know if there is any criminal history.
 If there are minor issues, try to work with the prospective tenant if you feel comfortable.

 - Verify income.
 You will want your tenants to have three times the monthly rent to justify renting the property and to have enough of a buffer to afford to pay the rent.

-As I always say,“Business is easy.
+As I always say, “Business is easy.
 People make it difficult.”
 Consider the people factor.
 You have to focus on the people in whatever you do.

 Try to always underestimate your income and overestimate your expenses.
-Looking at the worst case scenario will help you mitigate the risk and succeed!
+Looking at the worst-case scenario will help you mitigate the risk and succeed!

 What other costs would you add to this list?